- RPGs encourage socialization, creating a sense of camaraderie among players.

 - Since play largely exists in the imagination of its participants, an RPG campaign is great for encouraging inventiveness and developing storytelling skills.

-- The worlds created by Dungeons and Dragons, Warhammer, and the like have spawned numerous books in their own right and launched the careers of such authors as Margaret Weis and R.A.
+- The worlds created by Dungeons and Dragons, Warhammer, and the like have spawned numerous books and launched the careers of such authors as Margaret Weis and R.A.
 Salvatore.

-Dungeons and Dragons - While requiring significant time to prepare and a single player as the Dungeon Master, D&D is a storytelling experience that can be easily tied to literacy goals.
+- Dungeons & Dragons (D&D) - While requiring significant time to prepare and a single player as the Dungeon Master, D&D is a storytelling experience that can be easily tied to literacy goals.
 The newest edition (5th) makes the process much simpler for new players.
 There is a basic starter set available for folks who just want to dip a toe in at first.
-The standard rules are found in three core rulebooks:
+The standard rules are found in three core rulebooks: the Player's Handbook (Basic rules of character creation and the mechanics of the game), the Dungeon Master's Guide (Used to create the world and adventures the players face) and the Monster Manual (Gives you enemies to throw at the players)

-Old School Hack - A simplified, more humorous set of tabletop RPG rules, available for free at http://www.oldschoolhack.net/ Very approachable and fun, and conducive to short gaming sessions with new participants each time, as library programs tend to go.
+- Old School Hack - A simplified, more humorous set of tabletop RPG rules, available for free.
+Very approachable and fun, and conducive to short gaming sessions with new participants each time, as library programs tend to go.

-Pathfinder RPG - Dungeons and Dragons made a number of controversial changes when it transitioned to its fourth edition (most of which they walked back in their fifth edition).
-Pathfinder was developed as a way of continuing the older "3.5" rule set, and has a large following.
+- Pathfinder/Starfinder - D&D made a number of controversial changes when it transitioned to its fourth edition (most of which they walked back in their fifth edition).
+Pathfinder was developed as a way of continuing the older D&D 3.5 rule set and has a large following.
 While there are a number of books to flesh out the world and the options available, only one core rulebook is necessary.
+Starfinder transfers modified Pathfinder rules into a science-fiction space opera setting.

-- Most games use dice.
-Have a lot on hand - a set for each player, ideally.
+- Most RPGs use dice, so have a lot on hand - one set for each player, ideally.

 - 1-inch graph paper is extremely useful.
 Easel pads of it can be bought at an office supply store, and are excellent for drawing maps.